 Gunmen kill at least 29 in Nigeria’s northeast Adamawa State

-ISIL (ISIS) has claimed responsibility for the attack on Guyaku village, which lasted several hours.
+The ISIL affiliate in the region has claimed responsibility for the attack on Guyaku village, which lasted for hours.

-Armed attackers killed at least 29 people in Guyaku village in Nigeria’s Adamawa State, an attack that lasted several hours and left property destroyed, officials said.
+Armed men killed at least 29 people in Guyaku village in Nigeria’s Adamawa State, in an attack that lasted several hours and left property destroyed, officials said.

-“My heart breaks for the people of Guyaku,” state Governor Ahmadu Umaru Fintiri said in a post on social media as he visited the bereaved community on Monday.
+“My heart breaks for the people of Guyaku,” Adamawa’s Governor Ahmadu Umaru Fintiri said in a post on social media as he visited the bereaved community on Monday.

 Recommended Storieslist of 4 items